-- Permitting Authority.
-Tier 2 Projects are reviewed by the Historic Preservation Review Board at a duly-noticed public hearing. - Applicability.
+- 1. Permitting Authority.
+Tier 2 Projects are reviewed by the Historic Preservation Review Board at a duly-noticed public hearing. - 2.
+Applicability.
 Tier 2 Projects involve a change in appearance of a property which is more substantial than Tier 1 but not as impactful to the overall fabric of the neighborhood as Tier 3 Projects.
-They include, but are not limited to, the following: - Replacement of architectural details when there will be a change in design or materials from the original or existing details; - b.
-The installation of fences or low walls of wood, stone, brick or similar, when proposed to be installed within the Frontage Zone of the lot;
+They include, but are not limited to, the following: - a.
+Replacement of architectural details when there will be a change in design from the original or existing details; - b.
+The installation of fences or low walls of wood, stone, brick or similar, when proposed to be installed within the Frontage Zone of the lot; - c.
+The installation of Renewable Energy Systems; - d.

-- The installation of Renewable Energy Systems (unless the installation is proposed on a Non-contributing property, in which case, it shall be exempt from obtaining a Certificate of Appropriateness); - d.
 Changes to roof lines, including rooftop additions, rooftop decks, or dormers. - 3.
 Process.
 If the Planning Department determines that the project is complete and should be reviewed by the Historic Preservation Review Board as a Tier 2, the item shall be scheduled for the next available Review Board meeting, provided that the noticing requirements of Section 2.D can be met prior to that meeting.
 Within thirty (30) days of the closing of the public hearing, the Review Board must make a decision to approve, approve with conditions, or deny the application.

-F.G.
-Tier 3 Projects.
+G. Tier 3 Projects.

-- Permitting Authority.
-Tier 3 Projects are reviewed by the Historic Preservation Review Board at a duly-noticed public hearing, and typically require the assistance of a qualified historic preservation consultant to assist the Review Board with their review of the application. - Applicability.
+- 1. Permitting Authority.
+Tier 3 Projects are reviewed by the Historic Preservation Review Board at a duly-noticed public hearing, and typically require the assistance of a qualified historic preservation consultant to assist the Review Board with their review of the application. - 2.
+Applicability.
 Tier 3 Projects involve a change in the appearance of a property which is more substantial in nature than Tier 1 or Tier 2 Projects.
-They include, but are not limited to, the following: - a.
+They include, but are not limited to, the following:

+- a.
 New Construction or Additions to buildings; - b.
 Demolition of any part of a structure; - c.
 Discovery of any archaeological resource on the site; - d.
 Moving of buildings; - e.
 New Additional Structures. - 3.
 Process.
 If the Planning Department determines that the project is complete and should be reviewed by the Historic Preservation Review Board as a Tier 3 Project, the item shall be scheduled for the next available Review Board meeting, provided that the noticing requirements of Section 2.D can be met prior to that meeting.
 Within thirty (30) days of the closing of the public hearing, the Review Board must make a decision to approve, approve with conditions, or deny the application.

-G.H.
-Public Hearings.
+H. Public Hearings.